MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Get-MgApplicationById.md

 ## SYNOPSIS
 Return the directory objects specified in a list of IDs.
 Some common uses for this function are to:

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaApplicationById](/powershell/module/Microsoft.Graph.Beta.Applications/Get-MgBetaApplicationById?view=graph-powershell-beta)

 ## SYNTAX